chrisdavidmills/st-chads-2016/3_Introducing_html.md

 &lt;/div&gt;</pre>

 This will eventually be a page header, plus two columns of content.
+Delete what was there before.

 Note: Don't get header confused with head — they are two different things.